Sacroiliitis: Cause

 Magnetic resonance images of sacroiliac joints.
 Shown are T1-weighted semi-coronal magnetic resonance images through the sacroiliac joints (a) before and (b) after intravenous contrast injection.
 Enhancement is seen at the right sacroiliac joint (arrow, left side of image), indicating active sacroiliitis.
 This patient had psoriatic arthritis.

-Sacroiliitis is a condition caused by inflammation within the sacroiliac joint.
-This joint is located where the base of the spine, known as the sacrum, and the pelvis, known as the ilium, intersect.
-"Itis" is a Latin term denoting inflammation.

-Since sacroiliitis can describe any type of inflammation found within the sacroiliac joint, there can be a number of issues that cause it.
+Since sacroiliitis can describe any type of inflammation found within the SI joint, there can be a number of issues that cause it.
 These include: